Carol City murders: Preliminary murders

 On October 30, 1974, James Ward, a 40-year-old mental hospital escapee, was murdered.
 His body was dumped in Collier County and he was killed by a shotgun blast.
 On November 1, the body of another man named Joseph Walters was found near railroad tracks in Miami by a freight train employee.
 Walters had also been killed by a shotgun blast but had additionally been shot repeatedly with a handgun.
 There were no leads in the Walters case until February 1977, when the mother of the man convicted of Ward's murder made contact with Linda Blue, the lead homicide detective who was investigating the case.
 Convicted killer Edward Eugene Oliver had been spotted leaving the area where Ward's body had been found and was ultimately convicted of murdering him.
 Oliver made contact with Blue and claimed he wanted to talk about both murders.

 On February 11, 1977, Oliver told Blue that he and John Errol Ferguson had carried out the murders of both Walters and Ward and that Ferguson was the shooter.
-According to Oliver; Ferguson, Walters, Ward, and himself had all been part of a gang that had robbed a Miami clothing store and a warehouse on Florida's west coast.
+Oliver stated that he, Ferguson, Walters, and Ward had all been part of a gang that had robbed a Miami clothing store and a warehouse on Florida's west coast.
 Ward had then been tasked with selling the merchandise but had instead disappeared, apparently intending to keep the loot all for himself.
 In October 1974, Ferguson and Oliver tracked down Walters, who refused to talk.
 According to Oliver, Ferguson then killed him with a shotgun, before dumping his body near railroad tracks in Miami.
 The two men then found Ward on October 30, with Oliver claiming it was also Ferguson who shot and killed him.
 After the two dumped his body in Collier County, only Oliver was spotted leaving the area.
 He was arrested and charged with the murder of Ward.
 After the interview, Oliver was given a polygraph examination, which he passed.
 Additionally, clothing found in Walters' home linked him to the burglary at the Miami clothing store.